spryker/spryker-docs/docs/paas-plus/dev/troubleshooting/the-process-exceeded-the-timeout.md

 ---
 title: The process exceeded the timeout
-description: Know what to do if you get the timeout error in Spryker Code Upgrader
+description: What to do if you get the timeout error in Spryker Code Upgrader
 template: concept-topic-template
 ---